Chikayo-k/rate-your-stay/README.md

 - After clicking the logout button, another page appears asking the user to confirm they want to log out again.

-- User can be sure that they have logged out and that no one can see their details or post reviews pretending to be them.
+- When a user is logged out they can view their reviews on the site like all other reviews.

+- This provides clear navigation for the user to logout.

 ![Log Out Image](docs/images/logout.png)
 ![Log Out Message Image](docs/images/log-out-message.png)